 A wrongful death claim in Arkansas can be filed even if a criminal law case for the same event is already underway, e.g. a murder investigation.

-What is the Statute of Limitations on Wrongful Death Claims?
+What is the Statute of Limitations on Wrongful Death Claims in Sebastian County?

 A wrongful death claim can be thought of as a special type of personal injury claim.
 In most personal injury claims, the injured party must file the case for their own injuries.
 As mentioned above, a wrongful death claim is brought by another person on behalf of the deceased person.